Turkish Street Food Guide: What to Eat & Where

 Simit - Turkish Bagel

 Often called the "Turkish bagel," simit is actually quite different, it's crustier, covered in sesame seeds, and has a distinctive circular shape with a hole in the middle.
-Perfect for breakfast or an afternoon snack.
+Good for breakfast or an afternoon snack.

 Best enjoyed: Fresh from the vendor's cart with Turkish tea